jrpotter/notebook/notes/nix/callPackage.md

 %%ANKI
 Basic
 What is the purpose of `callPackage`?
-Back: It calls package functions with arguments automatic supplied if not overridden.
+Back: It calls package functions with arguments automatically supplied if not overridden.
 Reference: Yin, Ryan.
 “NixOS and Flakes Book.”
 Nix, February 1, 2024. [https://github.com/ryan4yin/nixos-and-flakes-book](https://github.com/ryan4yin/nixos-and-flakes-book)
 <!--ID: 1706828138594-->
 END%%